lokesh/team-bee-admin/README.md

 ### Quick reference

+When working in dev env the app will look for the API locally at port 3000 so spin up the team-bee-api project.

 ```
 npm run serve // Compiles and hot-reloads for development
 npm run build // Compiles and minifies for production